Project Activities

 Setting

-This study will take place in center-based, pre-K programs in three large counties in the Portland, Oregon metropolitan area.
+This study took place in center-based, pre-K programs in three large counties in the Portland, Oregon metropolitan area.

 Sample

-The sample will include classrooms operating within three types of center-based pre-K programs (publically funded, community not-for-profit, and small for-profit) serving four-year-old children from economically disadvantaged backgrounds who speak Spanish and/or English as their primary language.
-Study participants include 120 preschool classrooms/teachers and 1,200 racially and ethnically diverse children.
+The sample included classrooms operating within two types of center-based pre-K programs (not-for-profit and for-profit) serving 4-year-old children from economically disadvantaged backgrounds who speak Spanish and/or English as their primary language.
+Study participants include 57 preschool classrooms/teachers and 371 children from diverse socioeconomic backgrounds.

-The MindUP intervention is a fully-developed, mindfulness-based social emotional learning (SEL) supplementary curriculum that includes 15 weekly lessons and daily focused attention practices to promote children's development of SEL competencies, and professional development for educators.
-The MindUP components include: (1) a one-day training for teachers; (2) the MindUP curriculum book and materials for implementing weekly lessons and daily practices; and (3) implementation supports, including monthly Professional Learning Community (PLC) meetings and classroom check-ins every two weeks with a MindUP mentor to monitor and support implementation.
+The MindUP intervention is a fully developed, mindfulness-based social emotional learning (SEL) supplementary curriculum that includes 15 weekly lessons and daily focused attention practices to promote children's development of SEL competencies and professional development for educators.
+The MindUP components include: (1) a 1-day training for teachers; (2) the MindUP curriculum book and materials for implementing weekly lessons and daily practices; and (3) implementation supports, including monthly MindUP Community (COP) meetings.

 Research design and methods

-Researchers will conduct this study over a five-year period.
-The study will be conducted with three sequential and independent cohorts of participants (Year 2/Cohort 1; Year 3/Cohort 2; Year 4/Cohort 3).
-The research team will randomly assign classrooms to the MindUP intervention or the waitlist control condition and randomly select ten children from each classroom for assessments.
-Classrooms assigned to the MindUP condition will implement the intervention for one year.
-Classrooms assigned to the waitlist control condition will have access to the MindUP training and materials in the subsequent year.
-The researchers will not offer implementation support to the waitlist control group.
-In Year 1, the research team will pilot and refine the measures of implementation fidelity, conduct a pilot study of MindUP implementation in 10 pre-K classrooms, and conduct a survey of business-as-usual SEL practices within pre-K classrooms.
-In Years 2-4, cohort-specific activities include recruitment and random assignment, baseline assessments of child outcomes, training and implementation support for MindUP teachers, implementation of the intervention, collection of classroom observation data three times during the year, and post-intervention assessments in spring of each year.
-In Years 2-4, the researchers will collect data for the cost analysis.
-In years 4 and 5, they will conduct data analysis and disseminate study findings.
+The study was conducted with three independent cohorts of participants (Cohort 1—2019-2020; Cohort 2—2022-2023; Cohort 3—2023-2024).
+The research team randomly assigned classrooms to the MindUP intervention or the waitlist control condition and randomly selected approximately seven children from each classroom for assessments.
+Classrooms assigned to the MindUP condition implemented the intervention for 1 year.
+Classrooms assigned to the waitlist control condition had access to the MindUP training and materials in the subsequent year, but without other implementation support.
+In the first year of the project, the research team piloted and refined a comprehensive set of measures of implementation fidelity, conducted a pilot study of MindUP implementation in 10 pre-K classrooms, and conducted a survey of business-as-usual SEL practices within pre-K classrooms.

 Control condition

-The waitlist control group of teachers will conduct business as usual practices during the study year and receive access to MindUP resources the following year.
+The waitlist control group of teachers conducted business-as-usual practices during the study year and received access to MindUP resources the following year.

 Key measures

-Primary measures include standardized direct child assessments of children's academic skills and SEL competencies, as well as teacher reports of children's SEL competencies in pre-kindergarten.
-The statewide Oregon Kindergarten Readiness assessment will be used to assess academic skills and SEL competencies at kindergarten entry.
-Other key measures include fidelity of implementation tools and classroom observations to assess SEL practices in treatment and control classrooms.
+Primary measures included standardized direct child assessments of children's SEL competencies, as well as teacher reports of children's SEL competencies in pre-kindergarten.
+Other key measures include fidelity of implementation tools, classroom observations to assess SEL practices in treatment and control classrooms, and self-report assessments of teachers’ occupational health and well-being.

 Data analytic strategy

-Researchers will conduct multilevel analyses to evaluate the impact of MindUP on children's development of SEL competencies and academic skills at the end of pre-K and at the beginning of kindergarten.
-They will conduct analyses to explore child and classroom characteristics that may moderate impacts, as well as the extent to which the impacts of MindUP on children's academic skills are mediated by the program's impacts on SEL competencies.
-The research team will also examine the cost of implementing MindUP.
+Researchers conducted multilevel analyses to evaluate the impact of MindUP on children's development of SEL competencies at the end of pre-K. They conducted analyses to explore child and classroom characteristics that moderate impacts.

 People and institutions involved